Well, here we are!

 A business can only obtain one loan under the program.

 While these loans are backed by the SBA, you obtain them from local banks that are approved SBA lenders.
+Check whether your current bank is currently an SBA lender (if not, find another local bank that is that you may like to work with).
 Loan application fees will be waived and there is expected to be an expedited process for obtaining these loans.

-- Average monthly payroll for the most recent 12 months
+- Calculate your average monthly “payroll costs” for the most recent 12 months

 - Average FTEs Feb 15, 2019 through June 30, 2019